dannisliang/vongott-unity/vongott/Docs/Design/Items.md

   - lvl 4: Back Door
   - lvl 5: Worm

-### Combinations
+### Combinations of mechanical upgrades
-Players should be rewarded for combining certain upgrades, such as events triggering.
+Players should be rewarded for combining certain mechanical upgrades.
+Timed effects will cancel the activated upgrades.
 - REFLEXES + SPEED: Time slows down, but players move around at normal speed
 - SPEED + PUNCH: When running up to an enemy and punching, a special machinima plays
   - Self-fist-five and enemy's head flies off!
 F*ck yeah!
+- SPEED + LIFT: When running up to an enemy and throwing a lifted object, a special machinima plays
+  - Animation and severity of impact depends on the weight of the lifted object
-- PARACHUTE + STRENGTH: The player creates a shockwave when punching before landing
+- PARACHUTE + STRENGTH: The player creates a shockwave when punching before landing, same as the dedicated upgrade
+- ARMOR + SHOCKWAVE: Deflecting any projectiles back towards their sender
 - REFLEXES + AIM: The player shoots every enemy in frame upon firing